What causes the plague? Bubonic plague. Mechanisms of plague development

 CAUSES

-• contact with infected pets, stray dogs;
+• contact with infected domestic animals, stray dogs;

 • direct contact with an infected person;

-• butchering of carcasses of affected animals;
+• cutting up carcasses of animals affected by disease;

 • eating meat from infected animals;